Heart failure | Manawa ngoikore

 • An echocardiogram (echo) – an echo is an ultrasound scan of your heart and shows how each part of your heart is functioning, and how much blood is being pumped with each beat.

-• A chest x-ray – this can find out if there is fluid in your lungs and other lung conditions that can cause the same symptoms as heart failure.
+• A chest X-ray – this can find out if there is fluid in your lungs and other lung conditions that can cause the same symptoms as heart failure.

-• Breathing tests such as spirometry – a spirometry can find out if your breathlessness is caused by another lung condition.
+• Breathing tests such as spirometry – a spirometry test can find out if your breathlessness is caused by another lung condition.

 Heart failure can’t be cured, but there are treatments available to manage your condition.

-Treatments of heart failure include:
+Treatments for heart failure include:

 • self-care